Therapeutic Gardening for Seniors

 Embrace the joy of gardening; it’s not just a pastime—it’s a wonderfully therapeutic adventure.

-Just working the soil and caring for plants produces very powerful pharmacological effects, including lowered glucose levels and reduced levels of stress, anxiety, and depression.
+Just working the soil and caring for plants produces powerful pharmacological effects, including lowered glucose levels and reduced stress, anxiety, and depression.
 The caring aspects of gardening keep seniors focused on the here and now rather than their worries and stresses.
 Seniors feel a sense of pride and satisfaction as they see the fruit of their labor and enjoy the feel-good effects of their bodies being flooded with serotonin and dopamine, which contribute to improved mood, reward, and satisfaction.

 Complementing this gentle, continuous exercise is the sunshine enjoyed while gardening, which acts as the natural, unavoidable source of Vitamin D in the human body.
 As we age, all people tend to avoid the sun.
 Still, their need for Vitamin D – not only for healthy bones but for the proper functioning of the immune system – only increases with age.
 There is no better source for this fat-soluble vitamin than gentle sunshine enjoyed in an active garden.
 This sunshine can be supplemented with Vitamin D in tablet form – as doctors recommend – but it is always better taken with safe sunning activities such as gardening, which promote physical and mental well-being.